AnimosWorkshop/Sor-Vault/Temuþen/Dictionary.md

 * edū - to eat
 * ekisū - to hear
 * ekosū - to listen
+* elabū - to tell
 * enotū - to unity
 * entū - to summon
 * erenū - to scam
 * erlū - to comfort
-* esfū - to talk / to speak
+* esfū - to talk / to say
+* esfolū - to report
 * fakerū - to forget
 * farisū - to lead
 * fasū - to subtract